City Managers Community

 The first step to identify the peers of the community this year and their main topics of interest

 16 July: City Managers Community webinar

 Exclusive to invited participants who take part in the Green Infrastructure Metropolitan Portrait survey, this online session will provide the opportunity to indicate the main steps and contents of the City Managers Days 2020.

-Celebrated in Barcelona in the framework of the Smart City Expo World Congress (SCEWC), the City Managers Days 2020 will offer a space to the representatives from the Metropolis membership who engage in the previous events, to meet in person, co-create and discuss solutions to common challenges in green infrastructure.
+Celebrated 100% online for the first time, the 5th edition of the City Managers Days will offer the representatives from the Metropolis membership who engaged in the previous activities opportunities to showcase their flagship projects and to co-create and discuss solutions to common challenges in green infrastructure.

 The Metropolis City Managers Community is a project funded by the Metropolitan Area of Barcelona that brings together every year a selected group of senior public managers who are in charge of day to day management of major cities and metropolitan areas.
-Initiated in 2016 as a session of the Habitat III summit, since 2018 it has been organised in Barcelona on the occasion of the SCEWC, with a specific thematic focus, providing a balanced blend of:
+Initiated in 2016 as a session of the Habitat III summit, since 2018 it has been organised with a specific annual thematic focus, coinciding with a Metropolis Observatory issue papers: